University of Michigan School of Information

-The University of Michigan School of Information (UMSI or iSchool) is the informatics and information science school of the University of Michigan, a public research university in Ann Arbor, Michigan.
+The University of Michigan School of Information (UMSI or iSchool) is the information school of the University of Michigan, a public research university in Ann Arbor, Michigan.
 It offers baccalaureate, magisterial, and doctoral degrees.

 The School of Information is part of a growing list of i-schools devoted to the study of information as a discipline.
 These institutions have varied histories, some being newly created, others developing from earlier schools or departments focused on library and information science (as with SI), computer science, communications, or information technology.
 SI was the first of these institutions to relabel itself as a "school of information."
-It is currently housed in the North Quadrangle on the University of Michigan's Ann Arbor campus.
+It is currently housed in the Leinweber Computer Science and Information Building on the University of Michigan's Ann Arbor campus.

 History

+The University of Michigan Department of Library Science was founded in 1926.
+The first class of 34 students graduated with the degrees of Bachelor of Arts in Library Science (ABLS) in 1927.
+In 1969, the Department of Library Science became the School of Library Science.
+In 1986, the school was renamed the School of Information and Library Studies.

-Before 1992, the School of Information was the School of Information and Library Studies.
-In 1992, the president of the University of Michigan, James Duderstadt appointed Daniel E. Atkins III as the dean of the school.
-Under the direction of Dr. Atkins and with support from Duderstadt and W.K.
-Kellogg Foundation, the school became the School of Information with the intent to reach beyond traditional library science arena.
-The School of Information was officially established in 1996 offering a master's of science in information with some specializations (library and information science, archives and record management, human computer interaction, information economics management and policy, and a tailored program).
+In 1992, the then-president of the University of Michigan, James Duderstadt, appointed Daniel E. Atkins III as the dean of the school.
+Under the direction of dean Atkins and with support from Duderstadt and W.K.
+Kellogg Foundation, the school became the School of Information in 1996 with the intent to reach beyond traditional library science arena, offering the degree program of Master of Science in Information with multiple specializations (library and information science, archives and record management, human computer interaction, information economics management and policy, and a tailored program).

 Academics

 Undergraduate degree

-Since 2008, the University of Michigan has offered a bachelor's degree in Informatics.
-Informatics is housed in the College of Literature, Science, and the Arts in cooperation with the College of Engineering and the School of Information and gives students a solid grounding in information systems, statistics, mathematics and computer programming.
-Depending on the track chosen, students are prepared for many career paths, including business, research, government, computer programming, education and non-profit organizations.
+In fall 2008, the University of Michigan started to offer the undergraduate major of informatics.
+The informatics major was housed in the College of Literature, Science, and the Arts in cooperation with the College of Engineering and the School of Information, offering students a solid grounding in information systems, statistics, mathematics and computer programming.
+Depending on the track chosen, students were prepared for many career paths, including business, research, government, computer programming, education and non-profit organizations.

 In 2014, the School of Information began to offer an undergraduate degree, a Bachelor of Science in Information (BSI).
 This interdisciplinary degree focuses on the social/behavioral and technological sciences.
-High school students may apply to this program "preferred admission" when applying to The University of Michigan, or students already enrolled at the university may apply to transfer into the program beginning in their Junior year.
+High school students may apply to this program "preferred admission" when applying to the University of Michigan, or students already enrolled at the university may apply to transfer into the program beginning in their sophomore year.